Shervinhk/Time-Series-Clustering/README.md

 # Pipeline
 We will use a specific dataset that we know has several underlying subpopulations and will go through the following pipeline:
-1. Preprocessing and preparing the data
+1. Preprocessing and preparing the data.
-2. Data visulisation to understand the data
+2. Data visulisation to understand the data.
-2. Implementation of longitudinal and time series clustering methods
+2. Implementation of longitudinal and time series clustering methods.

 All of these steps is elaborated in the Jupyter notebook of this repository.